xeylou/testade.xeylou.fr/content/posts/security-notions/index.md

 some may introduce sandboxing & ai *- machine learning* although av & ngav are already well ressources hungry

-edr & ng-avs are very important security solutions since only the endpoint can see encrypted ongoing or incomming traffics *(e.g. https traffic)*
+edr & ng-avs are very important security solutions since only the endpoint can see the unencrypted ongoing or incomming traffics *(e.g. https traffic)*

 be aware that more than one av could lead to more ressource usage & them trying to cancel each other, since they are accessing same files & seeing each other activity